April 23, 2020

 The John B. McCoy - Banc One Distinguished Teaching Chair is a four-year rotating position.
 Special duties of this chair are to serve as a mentor to new faculty as they work to develop their teaching abilities and to foster excellent teaching among the faculty as a whole through the organization of a program to encourage the exchange of ideas about good teaching practice.
 The position includes salary enhancement, program funds, as well as a one course teaching release to allow time for mentoring and program responsibilities.

-If you are interested in applying for this chair, please submit a plan (1-2 pages) for enhancing and supporting teaching at Kenyon.
+If you are interested in applying for this chair, please submit a plan (1-2 pages) for enhancing and supporting teaching and mentoring at Kenyon.
 This can be accomplished through seminars, presentations, colloquia, among other things.
-If you wish to nominate a faculty member, he/she will be notified and asked to submit such a plan as well.
-The plan should be one which can be supported within the parameters of a program budget of $3,000 and the time provided by one released course per year.
-Selection will be based both upon the strength of the faculty member's teaching skills and on the quality of the proposed program plan for enhancing teaching.
+If you wish to nominate a faculty member, they will be notified and asked to submit such a plan as well.
+The plan should be one which can be supported within the time provided by one released course per year and the support of the CIP and Associate Provost.
+Selection will be based both upon the strength of the faculty member's teaching skills and on the quality of the proposed program plan for enhancing teaching and mentoring.

 Salary Stipend: $2,500 per year